-FERPA, or the Family Educational Rights and Privacy Act of 1974, as amended, affords students certain rights with respect to their education records.
+Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, affords students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student's education records within 45 days of the day Molloy College receives a request for access.

 - A student should submit to the registrar, dean, head of the academic department or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The Molloy College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Molloy College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.